ripienaar/free-for-dev/README.md

 You can help by sending Pull Requests to add more services.
 Once I have a good set of links in this README file, I'll look into a better layout for the information and links (help with that is appreciated too).

 *NOTE:* This list is only for as-a-Service offerings, not for self-hosted software.
+For a service to be eligible it has to offer a Free Tier and not just a free trial.
+If the Free Tier is time bucketed it has to be at least a year.

 Table of Contents
 =================